Classical solution to a multidimensional stochastic Burgers equation via forward-backward SDEs: Introduction

-In the deterministic case, the global existence and uniqueness of a classical solution to the multidimensional Burgers equation is known due to the results of Ladyzhenskaya et al. \cite{lady}, and follows as a particular case of a more general theory for systems of quasilinear parabolic PDEs.
-In \cite{lady}, the initial-boundary value problem on a bounded domain is studied in Chapter VII, while the existence and uniqueness for a Cauchy problem follows from the diagonalization argument described in Chapter V (see also Theorem \ref{lem11} below).
+Furthermore, we mention that in the deterministic case, the global existence and uniqueness of a classical solution to the multidimensional Burgers equation is known due to the results of Ladyzhenskaya et al \cite{lady}, and follows as a particular case of a more general theory for systems of quasilinear parabolic PDEs.
+However, the results of \cite{lady} are not applicable to equation \rf{viscous} since the noise is not differentiable in time.